 &

-Desktop environments include their own and are started when the desktop environment loads up.
+Desktop environments include their own compositors which are started when the desktop environment loads up.

-Wayland is much more simple to set up than X11.
-Please read the X11 section above as much of the information is also relevant to Wayland.
+Wayland is much simpler to set up than X11.
+You should still read the X11 section above, as much of the information is also relevant to Wayland.
 There are a few changes, however.

-Many X11 window managers do not have Wayland support.
+Many X11 window managers do not support Wayland.
 There are some unofficial ports that use certain reusable frameworks which would be called an X11 compositor, like wlroots (these are called compositor libraries).
 You can try some ports if you wish but some of them do their own thing which you may not agree with.

-Native Wayland compositors include Hyprland, i3, Sway, and Wayfire.
-In order to start these compositors, you can start them by using a display manager or simply run the binary that is of the compositor name.
-The choice is up to you how you wish to approach it.
+Native Wayland compositors include Hyprland, Sway, and Wayfire.
+In order to start these compositors, you can start them by using a display manager or simply running their binary.

 Go with GNOME or KDE Plasma.
 They have good Wayland support.
 Like with X11, you can launch these using a display manager.